 Symbolic Modelling was created by Penny Tompkins and James Lawley when they worked with and observed David Grove over several years, to discover what he was doing to achieve his phenomenal results.
 They combined David’s ideas with ideas from the fields of cognitive linguistics, systems thinking and NLP to produce a model which could be taught to others to enable them to achieve the same kinds of results as David.

-If you are interested in Clean Approaches for Coaches - Online Training, please contact us.
+If you are interested in Clean Language: Core Skills - Online, please contact us.